ch-stark/blogvmdeleteprotection/index.md

 This policy demonstrates a powerful principle: Separation of Duties.
 An automatic operator may apply the protection, but only a human administrator with special privileges can override it.

 2.1 The Gatekeeper Constraint Template
 The ConstraintTemplate defines the schema and contains the Rego logic.
-Note the corrected logic now targets the label and specifically checks if the protection setting is removed or modified from "True".
+Note the corrected logic now targets the label and specifically checks if the protection setting is removed or modified from `True`.

 ```yaml
 ## File 1: ConstraintTemplate - k8sblockoperator (Revised Rego)